 These are never as good as they sound.
 You’re group will be too large to ever experience anything truly authentic, you’ll feel lost in the crowd, and loud talking will often ruin anything where silence is required.
 There are exceptions to this rule, but you’ve been warned.

 It’s one thing to splurge on a memorable meal, but eating out at mid range places that aren’t great is money that could be spent on other things.
 Check out local markets, grocery stores and smaller cafes for cheap eats and splurge once and a while on a meal that doubles as a unique experience.

 This depends on the type of trip you want.
 If the sole purpose of your trip is to enjoy a luxurious resort, then

-Depending on the length of your trip, its usually cheaper to find a local sim card to use instead.
+Depending on the length of your trip, it’s usually cheaper to find a local sim card to use instead.
 I don’t usually bother with this unless I am going for 3 weeks or more as I find I can survive on free wifi most places.
-If you are traveling somewhere that wifi isn’t as readily available, you may want to reconsider this timeline.
+If you are travelling somewhere that wifi isn’t as readily available, you may want to reconsider this timeline.

 Want more about travel budgeting?
 Try These:

 What are some things that you think are worth the splurge on a trip?
 Comment below!